The Most Popular Items at America's Biggest Grocery Stores

 This packaged flavored milk beverage was a childhood favorite, and while strawberry and vanilla options exist, the classic chocolate flavor, made with real cocoa, is the most emblematic of all.

-This non-dairy creamer comes in over 25 different flavors, but the original iteration, made of corn syrup, vegetable oil, and milk-derived casein, is certainly the most famous.
+This non-dairy creamer comes in more than 25 different flavors, but the original iteration, made of corn syrup, vegetable oil, and milk-derived casein, is certainly the most famous.

 Horizon Organic Milk